Frank McCourt (executive): Project Liberty

-In 2021, McCourt announced $100 million funding for a non-profit initiative called Project Liberty, with the intention to "construct a new internet infrastructure."
+In 2021, McCourt announced $100 million funding for an initiative called Project Liberty, with the intention to "construct a new internet infrastructure."
 The investment first went into funding the development of Decentralized Social Networking Protocol (DSNP), which is an open source code that developers can use to build social apps and services.
 It also included the founding of a "digital governance" institution called McCourt Institute at Georgetown University in Washington, D.C., and Sciences Po in Paris, to support research on "technology that serves the common good" and public discussions that aim to "influence the direction taken by technology and its players," according to McCourt in an interview with Usbek & Rica.
 The effort has a multi-track approach, beyond the focus on technology in the beginning; it is building on other components including governance, policy, and movement.

 In 2022, McCourt appointed Martina Larkin as Project Liberty's first CEO.